What is a Nurse Educator?

 The nurse educator salary varies by level of education (nurse educators with doctoral degrees tend to earn more than their colleagues with only master’s degrees) and on location.
-According to the U.S. Bureau of Labor Statistics, nursing instructors earned a median annual wage of $65,940, but as mentioned, this can vary widely by region and experience.
-Nurse educators who earn salaries on the higher end of the spectrum generally hold doctoral degrees and are involved in their academic settings as deans or administrators of the nursing department or school.
+According to the U.S. Bureau of Labor Statistics, nursing instructors earned a mean wage of $81,350 as of May 2018, but as mentioned, this can vary widely by region and experience.
+Nurse educators who earn salaries on the higher end of the spectrum may hold doctoral degrees and are involved in their academic settings as deans or administrators of the nursing department or school.

 - Earn your MS in Nursing in as few as 19 months